- About Extension

 The State 4-H Resume

-Senior 4-H members who are interested in applying for National 4-H Congress are asked to submit a State 4-H Resume as part of the application process.
+Senior 4-H members (in 10th, 11th or 12th grade) who are interested in applying for National 4-H Congress are asked to submit a State 4-H Resume as part of the application process.
 The State 4-H Resume application process allows 4-H members to:

 - Demonstrate their growth over the time they have been in 4-H